wso2/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 5. Restart the WSO2 IS.

-6. Navigate to **Identity Providers -> Resident -> Other Settings -> TypingDNA Configuration** and make the following changes.
+6. Go to **Identity Providers -> Resident -> Other Settings -> TypingDNA Configuration** and make the following changes.

     - Enable TypingDNA
     - Configure the typingDNA API key and API secret retrieved from the typingDNA [dashboard](https://www.typingdna.com/clients/).